bcomeyes/bcomeyes/README.md

 This image is a collection of Piet Mondrian's paintings that reduce a tree to its purest geomtrical dimensions...
 The same thing data scientists do with data.
 Check out his wikipedia page: https://en.wikipedia.org/wiki/Piet_Mondrian

-As I begin sharing me repos, they all have one thing in common: exploring what is possible with data in the realms of psychology, spirituality, linguistics and education.
+As I begin sharing me repos, you'll find that they all have one thing in common: exploring what is possible with data in the realms of psychology, spirituality, linguistics and education.

 <!--
 **bcomeyes/bcomeyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.